-We welcome the chance to offer individuals who want to join the VB Rescue system or who are curious about the emergency medical services industry an opportunity to see our providers in action.
-Authorized ride-alongs are allowed with a pre-scheduled shift assignment of 8 a.m. to 4 p.m., 3-11 p.m. or 7-11 p.m. after VBEMS receives an approved criminal background check by the Virginia Beach Police Department.
+Individuals who want to join the VB Rescue system or are curious about the emergency medical services industry are welcome to join an opportunity to see our providers in action.
+Authorized ride-alongs are allowed with a pre-scheduled shift assignment of 8 a.m. to 4 p.m., 3-11 p.m., or 7-11 p.m. after VBEMS receives an approved criminal background check by the Virginia Beach Police Department.

 Convictions of the following automatically disqualifies eligibility for observer ride-alongs.

 - Any crime, felony or misdemeanor, involving sexual misconduct.